 Acknowledgements.
-We acknowledge Teemu Hölttä for participating in the development of the methodology discussed here.
+We thank Teemu Hölttä for participating in the development of the methodology discussed here.
 The Equality and Work Well-Being Group (EWWG) of the Institute for Atmospheric and Earth System Research (INAR) initiated the discussion on fair authorship practices, the INAR community provided feedback through multiple centre-wide surveys and online meetings, and the INAR Board supported the process.

 Financial support.
 This work is supported by the Academy of Finland ACCC flagship (grant no. 337549).
-Authors are supported by HELSUS Societal Impact Funding, Academy of Finland (grant no. 311932, 315204), European Research Council (grant no. 850614-CHAPAs, 692891-DAMOCLES), H2020 MarieSkłodowska-Curie Actions (grant no. 843511), and EMME-CARE (funding from H2020 Research and Innovation Programme (grant no. 697 856612) and the Cyprus Government).
+The authors are supported by HELSUS Societal Impact Funding, Academy of Finland (grant nos.
+311932 and 315204), the European Research Council (grant nos.
+850614-CHAPAs and 692891-DAMOCLES), H2020 Marie Skłodowska-Curie Actions (grant no. 843511), and EMME-CARE (funding from the H2020 Research and Innovation Programme, grant no. 697 856612, and the Cyprus Government).